YixingHuang/PnP-for-Field-of-View-Extension/README.md

 2. The pix2pixGAN implementation is modified from this [source](https://github.com/affinelayer/pix2pix-tensorflow), which also uses Tensorflow 1.
 Our modification includes the following points: a.
 Using L2 loss instead of L1 loss; b.
 Read tif files as input and output as raw files to keep precision of intensity values; c.
 Change the U-Net to a standard one instead of the simplified one.
 The codes are in the "pix2pix": folder.
 More details about the installation and running can be found from the [source](https://github.com/affinelayer/pix2pix-tensorflow).

+# Installation
+Please check the requirements.txt in the FBPConvNet and Pix2pixGAN folders respectively for installation.
+Assuming Python 3.6 or 3.7, Tensorflow_GPU == 1.14.0.

 # Acknowledgement for reference repos
  - [U-Net](https://github.com/jakeret/tf_unet)